GaloyMoney/blink-mobile/docs/e2e-testing.md

 E2E_DEVICE={ios or android}
 ```

-## Authenticated Tests
+## Running Single Tests that Require Authentication

 To run the authenticated tests you need to set the env variable `GALOY_TOKEN`.
-The e2e test will navigate to the settings/build version page and input the token

-Then you can run one test at a time:
+State in the application in cleared between testing invocations.
+The following command will always run tests 01 and 02 in order to authenticate the app, then run the test specified by the `TEST` env variable.

 ```
-TEST="03" PLATFORM_VERSION="15.4" yarn test:e2e:ios:auth
+TEST="03" yarn test:e2e:ios:auth
 ```

 ## Troubleshooting